Quick Answer

 | Trigger-based scope control | Out-of-scope request received by email, message, or call note | Send change-order response and pause extra work until approved | Maintains clear boundaries and written alignment |

 Use acceptance, not memory, as the trigger.
-If a project milestone is accepted in writing, then I send the invoice within [Defined turnaround].
+If a project milestone is accepted in writing, then I send the invoice within my agreed turnaround.

 This works because the checkpoint is unambiguous and easy to verify later.
 Keep your invoice template ready with payment terms, project reference, and milestone label so sending is execution, not rework.

 Treat follow-up as a routine process, not a mood-dependent task.
-If an invoice status changes to overdue, then I run the reminder sequence at [Defined interval].
+If an invoice status changes to overdue, then I run the reminder sequence at my set follow-up interval.

 Review status changes on a weekly cadence and track conversion rates so you can see what moves forward and what stalls.
 Keep your response-time checkpoint visible, for example replies within 24 hours, to support trust while payment conversations are active.